 4 - Exchange of contracts

-This is the point where deposits have been paid, and the transaction is at the point at which the buyer becomes legally committed to buying the property, and the seller is legally committed to sell it.
+This is the point where deposits have been paid, and the transaction is at the point at which the buyer becomes legally committed to buying the property, and the seller is legally committed to selling it.
 Your solicitor will explain the terms of the contract to you and the implications of the exchange of contracts.

 5 - Completion